emiliaverse/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that moves a file from a directory to another directory.
 Delete the betty file
 A script that deletes the first directory
+A script that changes the working directory to the previous one.